plexoio/bitplexo/README.md

 As the strategy plane has introduced, our iteration is designed to meet the future development needs of a `financial platform or bank`.
 We are focused on ensuring a positive `user experience` and `user interface` for this project.
 This will showcase how users perceive the web3 application and how it can benefit both stakeholders and the company.

+`Imporant:` All of the functionalities are located on a `single page`, so we have two pages in total, with the index.html containing the majority of the features and functionalities.

 Our purpose is to use the data obtained from our research on the `strategy plane` to build the foundation for a successful `web3 financial application`.

 For this MVP iteration, we have decided to include features and functionalities based on the following conditions and goals: